jlmitch5/teletype/docs/quickstart.md

 The keyboard is attached to the front panel, for typing commands.
 The commands can be executed immediately in *LIVE mode* or assigned to one of the eight trigger inputs in *EDIT mode*.
 The knob and in jack can be used to set and replace values.

+A. Trigger inputs - Sending a pulse or rising edge of a gate to these inputs (1-8) causes their respective scripts to execute.
+The detection threshold is 0.0V?.
+Audio rate inputs are accepted [is there a caveat here?]

+B. In & Param - Values of the CV in (0-10V range) and param knob can be read into teletype.
+The knob and in jack can be used to set and replace values.
+Param knob can also be used to scroll presets once you have pressed scene recall.

+C. TR outputs 1-4 (labelled A-D on older units) - Outputs gate or trigger signals (0-5V)

+D. CV outputs 1-4 - Outputs cv values (0-10V).

+E. USB port - The USB port has several purposes.
+It is used to connect the included keyboard for typing commands and interacting w/ teletype.
+With a jump drive attached to the USB you can save scripts or upload saved scripts to the unit.
+Teletype additionally uses this port to receive firmware updates by connecting to a computer using a USB A-A cable. [grid?]

+F. Scene Recall - click this button to select presets without use of the keyboard.

 ## LIVE mode

 Teletype starts up in LIVE mode.
 You'll see a friendly **>** prompt, where commands are entered.
 The command: